 Tikkurila will update its materiality assessment in 2018.
 In terms of the operations of Tikkurila Group and its stakeholders, the key aspects of sustainability will be defined based on the information gathered from the Group management, personnel and stakeholders.
 The materiality assessment will be founded on company strategy and it steers Tikkurila’s responsibility work and sustainable development projects as well as acts as the basis for defining reporting content.

 Certificates and reviews

 Our objective is to create independently audited and certified quality, environmental, and safety management systems for each of its production sites.
-Currently, 11 of our 12 production sites have a certified quality management system (ISO 9001), 10 a certified environmental management system (ISO 14001) and 7 a certified health and safety management system (OHSAS 18001).
+At the end of 2018, seven of nine production sites have a certified quality management system (ISO 9001), six have a certified environmental management system (ISO 14001) and four have a certified health and safety management system (OHSAS 18001).